 System Used The approval of corporate acts will require an affirmative vote of the majority of the shares of stock present or represented by proxy at the meeting.
+As to the approval of the amendment to the Company's Amended Articles of Incorporation, the same requires the affirmative vote of at least 2/3 of the shares of stock present or represented by proxy at the meeting.
+As to the approval of the amendment to the Company's Amended By-Laws, the same requires the affirmative vote of at least a majority of the shares of stock present or represented by proxy at the meeting.
 Description The counting of Ayes and Nayes or a show of hands is the method by which the votes are counted.
 The Corporate Secretary, with the assistance of the Company's stock transfer agent, is authorized to count any votes cast during the meeting.